Installing Spring Cloud Services for VMware Tanzu

 If you are using a private Certificate Authority (CA) to generate SSL certificates, you must import the private CA’s certificate into the Java keystore of the BOSH VM used for the Config Server’s service broker and mirror service.
 Follow the below steps to do this.

 Add the private CA’s certificate to the BOSH trusted certificates.

 a.
-In the Installation Dashboard of PCF Ops Manager, navigate to the BOSH Director tile’s settings.
+In the Installation Dashboard of Ops Manager, navigate to the BOSH Director tile’s settings.

 b.
 Click Security.

 c.
 In Trusted Certificates, enter the CA’s certificate.